When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Experiments

-\textbf{Red-teaming model fine-tuning.} We further examine the role of the red-teaming model in adversarial query generation. \Name employs a fine-tuned model for red-teaming, while we set two baseline configurations for comparison: (1) \textit{vanilla zero-shot}, where a general vanilla LLM is used to generate test cases without additional supervision; and (2) \textit{vanilla few-shot}, where the same LLM is guided by a small set of manually selected successful adversarial queries as exemplars.
+\textbf{Red-teaming model fine-tuning.} We further examine the role of the red-teaming model in adversarial query generation.
+We set two baseline configurations for comparison: (1) \textit{vanilla zero-shot}, where a general vanilla LLM is used to generate test cases without additional supervision; and (2) \textit{vanilla few-shot}, where the same LLM is guided by a small set of manually selected successful adversarial queries as exemplars.
 All models are tasked with generating test cases under the same harmful content categories and strategies, enabling a fair comparison of their effectiveness.
-The results are reported in Table~\ref{tab:base_red_teaming_model}, consisting of five metrics: risk detection rate (RDR), query diversity, toxicity, cost fee (per 100 queries, USD), and time consumption (seconds).
+The results are reported in Table~\ref{tab:base_red_teaming_model}, consisting of five metrics: risk detection rate, query diversity, toxicity, cost fee (USD per 100 queries), and time cost (seconds).
 The fine-tuned model achieves the highest risk detection rate at 80.5\%, significantly outperforming both few-shot (49.3\%) and zero-shot (31.1\%) baselines.
+This also demonstrates our dataset is sufficient for effective SFT, consistent with Gemini’s documentation: its SFT does not rely on very large datasets.
 It also produces the most diverse queries compared to the baselines, while the zero-shot is the lowest.
 Although the fine-tuned model yields slightly higher toxicity (23.6\%) than baselines, its queries remain within a manageable range for controlled safety evaluation, where each test does not trigger refusals by the victim models.
 By contrast, the lower toxicity observed in baseline models largely results from the fact that most generated queries fail to trigger risks, thereby reducing their adversarial effectiveness and undermining the purpose of red-teaming.
 Importantly, the fine-tuned model is also the most efficient, requiring only \$1.50 per 100 queries and 49.6 seconds per query, while the zero-shot approach incurs the highest fee and optimization time.
-These results confirm that fine-tuning enhances adversarial strength and improves efficiency and diversity, making it the most practical choice for \Name as the base red-teaming model for test case generation.
-This demonstrates that red-teaming approaches designed for vanilla models cannot be directly transferred, and emphasizes the necessity of specialized fine-tuned red-teaming models.